wambugucoder/CHATBOT-NODEJS-IBM-WATSON/README.md

 - Finally you can train your AI by sending various post requests so as to be familiar with certains questions.
-- Then deploy it and share it with your friends.
+- Then deploy it and share it with your friend.